andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 * **Ghost:** You can use Markdown to format blog posts.
 * **WhatsApp & Discord:** You can use Markdown-like formatting to format messages.
 * **Obsidian:** You can store notes as Markdown files.
-* **Any Plain-Text Editor:** You can write Markdown in any plain-text editor and convert into other formats such as PDF with the right tools.
+* **Any Plain-Text Editor:** You can write Markdown in any plain-text editor and then convert into other formats such as PDF with the right tools.

 ## Mistakes to Avoid